EuracBiomedicalResearch/genomic_viewer/assets/genomicviewer-reference-manual.md

 When multiple *bigwig* files are loaded and must be compared, it is good practice to uniform the y-scale for all samples.
-However when plotting data generate through different techniques, like can be ATAC-seq and RNA-seq, the data range can be quite different between datasets.
+However when plotting data generated through different techniques, like can be ATAC-seq and RNA-seq, the data range can be quite different between datasets.
 For these reasons ***Genomic Viewer*** offers the possibility to choose y-axis autoscale groups which can be chosen by th user from the *Autoscale settings* button in the *right sidebar*.
 By clicking the button a pop-up window will appear: